 Coastal California Gnatcatcher Pre-Construction Surveys.
 If project construction must commence during the coastal California gnatcatcher breeding season (February 15 - July 30), a preconstruction survey (in accordance with U.S. Fish and Wildlife Service presence/absence survey protocol) shall be conducted by a permitted biologist to determine the presence/absence of gnatcatchers within 300 feet of the project site prior to the start of construction.
 If an active coastal California gnatcatcher nest is determined to be present, additional avoidance measures will be required to minimize impacts to the maximum extent feasible, such as such as limiting construction within 300-feet of occupied habitat and delaying work within this buffer until nesting activity is completed.
-The permitted biologist, may also recommend other measures reduce the buffer, which may include, but are not limited to, erection of sound barriers (e.g., noise blankets), erection of visual barriers (e.g., hay bales), or full-time monitoring by a qualified biologist.
+In addition, a monitoring biologist shall be on site during any clearing of Coastal Sage Scrub.
+The monitoring biologist will assure that identified bird species will not be directly impacted by brush-clearing and earth-moving equipment in a manner that also allows for construction activities in a timely basis.
+The permitted biologist, may also recommend other measures to reduce the buffer, which may include, but are not limited to, erection of sound barriers (e.g., noise blankets), or full time monitoring by a qualified biologist.